b3gd3nw/simplePdfScrapper/README.md

 1. Make sure Docker is installed and running globally.
 2. Create .env file such as env-example.
-3. If docker is installed, build and run the image - `docker-compose up`.
+3. If docker is installed, build and run the image - `docker-compose up` from project directory `simplepdfscrapper`.